-Most amber is yellow/orange in colour and warm to the touch.
+Most amber is yellow-orange in colour and warm to the touch.
 From a distance yellow plastic from broken car indicator lights can look like amber.
 There is a very easy test for amber.
-Just use some sand paper on it and should smell like pine tree resin which of course it is.
+Just use some sand paper on it and should smell like pine tree resin if it is amber which of course it is.

-Amber comes in a variety of colours from very pale greeny yellow to almost red.
-It is sometimes clear enough to see through and sometimes quite milky. you can often see small bits of debris in it but I have never found a piece with an insect in yet.
+Amber comes in a variety of colours from very pale green-yellow to almost red.
+It is sometimes clear enough to see through and sometimes quite milky.
+You can often see small bits of debris in it, but I have never found a piece with an insect in yet.

 How has the amber got here.

 Hard to say but probably from North around Denmark where ancient pine tree resin became buried and fossilized.
 Then a combination of sea and ice movement south brought it to our shores.